bilalmkhan/bilalmkhan.github.io/_posts/2020-08-29-analyzing-toronto-bike-share-data-with-tableau.md

 ---
 layout: post
-title: Should Toronto Increase the 30-Minute Time Limit on Bike Share Rides?<br/> An analysis of Bike Share Toronto 2018 Data Using Tableau
+title: Should Toronto Increase the 30-Minute Time Limit on Bike Share Rides?
+subtitle: An analysis of Bike Share Toronto 2018 Data Using Tableau
 ---

 I have become a big fan of Bike Share Toronto after recently moving to the city.
 The annual membership I purchased allows unlimited 30-minute bike trips for only $99 a year, but you can also purchase a Day Pass for $7 as a casual member.
 The catch is that if your bike trip exceeds 30 minutes, you get charged extra fees.